btmartin721/SNPio/snpio/docs/source/getting_started.rst

 - ``tp.qmat``: Rate matrix Q.
 - ``tp.site_rates``: Site rates.

+The ``TreeParser`` class is designed to simplify the process of working with phylogenetic trees and extracting relevant information for downstream analysis.
+You can use the ``TreeParser`` class to load, parse, and manipulate phylogenetic trees in Newick and NEXUS formats, and extract tree statistics, distance matrices, and subtrees based on sample IDs.
 For more information on the ``TreeParser`` class and its methods, please refer to the API documentation.

 Benchmarking the Performance